-The funds accounted for in this category by the Marshal are agency funds.
+Fiduciary funds' reporting focuses on net assets and changes in net assets.
+The only funds accounted for in this category by the Marshal are agency funds.
 The Marshal maintains two agency funds: the Garnishment Fund and the Sales and Seizure Fund.
-These agency funds are used as a depository for garnishments and proceeds from the Marshal's sales.
-Disbursements from the funds are made to the Marshal, litigants, et cetera, in the manner prescribed by law.
 These funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
 Consequently, the agency funds have no measurement focus, but use the modified accrual basis of accounting.